 Lifestyle Factors That Affect Hair Health

-In addition to medical treatments, several lifestyle factors can impact hair health and potentially reduce hair loss:
+In addition to medical treatments, several lifestyle factors can impact hair health and potentially reduce hair thinning:

 Nutrition